clonkspot/frontend/README.md

 -----

 ```
-npm install -g grunt-cli coffee-script supervisor
+npm install -g grunt-cli coffee-script nodemon
 npm install
 ```

-Then run the server with `coffee app.coffee` or `supervisor app.coffee`.
+Then run the server with `coffee app.coffee` or `nodemon app.coffee`.

 On Windows you can use the `run.cmd` as a shortcut.